This is a second part in a two part series to lock down some information about intersections, we go a

 completely automated down the road.

-To conclude, Intersections have come a long way from a 4 way dirt road junction, however with improved technology and acceptance by cities, intersections can continue to be safer, offer less dwell time and save emissions.
-If your looking for more information about traffic signal phasing and traffic Cabinets check out the How Traffic Signals Work Blog.
+cities, intersections can continue to be safer, offer less dwell time and lower emissions.
+If your looking for more information about traffic signal phasing and traffic cabinets I recommend the

 0 comments: